OnionGalaxy/WWiseProject/README.md

 # WWiseProject
 TwinlightSoul Wwise project

-In order to open this project you should download Wwise launche here https://www.audiokinetic.com/download/ and get a free license.
+In order to open this project you should download Wwise launcher here https://www.audiokinetic.com/download/ and get a free license.

 # Usage